 PRP allows our veterinarians to offer your an all-natural, drug free pain relief option to your dogs and cats right in Jefferson Veterinary Hospital.

 PRP injection therapy is a non surgical procedure where the animal’s own blood is taken and then platelets are extracted and injected directly into a wound or surgical site to help promote healing.
 It aims to reduce the time that it takes for your pet to heal after surgery, and help speed up healing and recovery time and reduce pain in cases of major wounds.

 How Does PLatelet-Rich Plasma Therapy Work?

-Call or visit Jefferson Veterinary Hospital to learn more about these new therapies, and to see if your pet is a candidate.
+Call or visit Jefferson Veterinary Hospital to learn more about stem cell therapy and platelet-rich plasma therapies, and to see if these treatments can help your cat or dog.